 Get Ahead in the Music Industry

-The Lecturers for this year's course
+Lecturers for last year's course

 Jackie Hayden – The Changing Faces of the Music Industry